michaelebrooker/community-garden/content/precedents/index.md

 ---

 # Precedent images
-Some ideas, including a few from Tatton Park Flower Show, where wildlife is now a big theme and naturalistic planting is very prevalent.
+These are images from other community projects as well as a few from Tatton Park Flower Show, where wildlife is now a big theme and naturalistic planting is very prevalent.